 Similar to oregano, however marjoram is most often used fresh, rather than dried.
 Harvest the leaves before the flowers open.
 It has a delicate flavour used in Mediterranean dishes.

 Grown as a medicinal herb.
 It has a distinctive aroma and small daisy-like flowers.
 Dry the flowers head to make chamomile tea.
 This article gives a detailed account of the uses of Roman chamomile.

-Salad burnet is a trouble free perennial herb with a mild taste, however it can also be used as a vegetable in the kitchen garden.
+Salad burnet is one of the trouble free perennial herbs for the kitchen garden with a mild taste, however it can also be used as a vegetable in the kitchen garden.